snknitin/Linux_learn/README.md

 Kernel is reponsible for allocating the resources on the computer's hardware that is required by the software(Interface layer).
 Linux is a kernel, that completes the GNU project(OS).

 * `uname -o` tells you your OS
+* `lsb_release` gives information about teh ubuntu distribution.
+You can look at packages.ubuntu.com
+* `uname -m` to finf the architecture

+On Ubuntu there are 4 repositories - Main, Universe, Restricted, Multiverse

+**APT** - Advanced packaging top.
+It uses caching to speed up performance.
+This is located at /var/lib/apt/lists

+* Search : find all packages relevant to docx

+         apt-cache search docx | grep text
+         apt-cache search "web server"

+* Show : displays info about a package

+        apt-cache show docx2txt | less

+* Update information : We use get instead of cache because we are getting new information

+        sudo apt-get update         # This needs internet sudo apt-get upgrade        # Update before upgrade

+* Install

+        sudo apt-get install <package name>